 Mountaineering rules and etiquette are often forgotten or not given due consideration.
-Not paying attention to them can place you in danger, put other people out or spoil the beauty and health of the natural environment.
+Ignoring climbing and mountaineering etiquette can place you and your group in danger or spoil the beauty and health of the natural environment.
 If you plan to go mountaineering, being mindful of such considerations can make your trip more successful and less damaging.

-Before you make your way towards a mountain make sure you have researched exactly where you are going, including the trail you plan to follow, and inform officials.
-If you do not return when you should at least someone will be aware of your location and you will have a good idea about the best route to take as you travel.
+Before you make your way towards a mountain, make sure you have researched where you are going, including the trail you plan to follow and inform officials.
+If you do not return when you should, at least someone will be aware of your location, and you will have a good idea about the best route to take as you travel.

-If you intend to go mountaineering, it is sensible to have your health checked first.
-It will be no fun finding out that your knees give way or you suffer from shortness of breath when half way up a mountain.
+If you intend to go mountaineering, it's a good idea to have your health checked first.
+It's no fun having your knees give way or suffering from shortness of breath halfway up a mountain.

-You will benefit from making sure you have adequate health and safety insurance in case you need to call emergency services while up a mountain.
-Rescue teams, equipment and helicopter airlifts are expensive.
+You'll benefit from making sure you have adequate health and safety insurance in case you need to call emergency services while up a mountain.
+Rescue teams, equipment, and helicopter airlifts are expensive.

 It is not sensible to go mountaineering unless you have been training to do so first.
 Keeping fit when not climbing will stand you in good stead for the level of fitness required.
-Should you discover you get halfway towards your destination and cannot go on, you are likely to upset other team members who may have to go back down the mountain with you.
+Should you discover halfway up the mountain that you cannot go on, you are likely to upset other team members who may have to go back down with you.

 One of the joys of mountaineering is the beauty the environment provides.
-Wildlife, and local flora and fauna will not thrive however, if you do not respect them by making sure you do not inadvertently damage them.
+Local wildlife, flora, and fauna can’t thrive; however, if you don't respect their habitat by ensuring to not inadvertently damage them.
 Leave chemical products at home and only take environmentally friendly ones with you.
-Also, remember to take away your trash and not to alter the environment in a negative fashion.
-Pick up other people's litter which has been discarded, but do not leave any behind.
+Also, remember to take away your trash and not to alter the environment negatively.
+Pick up other people's litter, which has been discarded, but do not leave any behind.

-If you are part of a mountaineering team, no doubt there will be a leader in charge.
-Try to respect their guidance and abide by their rules.
-If you are unable to do this, you probably do not trust them and so should not put your safety in their hands by climbing with them anyway.
+If you’re part of a mountaineering team, no doubt there will be a leader in charge.
+Try to respect your leader’s guidance and abide by their rules.
+Trust among a mountaineering team is critical to the success and safety of the team.
+If you’re feeling contemptuous toward your mountaineering guide, it’s likely you don’t trust them and shouldn’t be placing your safety in their hands by climbing with their team in the first place.

-When climbing with a team be considerate.
-Even if you are much faster or more experienced than another team member do not leave them behind to struggle.
+When climbing with a team, be considerate.
+Even if you are much faster or more experienced than another team member, don't leave them behind to struggle.
 You were once in their shoes.
-Instead, encourage them, praise them when they do well and teach them when appropriate.
+Instead, encourage them, praise them when they do well, and teach them when appropriate.

 Most mountaineering rules and etiquette relate to common sense and pleasant manners.
-By adhering to them, you will be more likely to remain safe while having a good time.
-You will also leave a location that remains a wonderful place to return to one day.
+By adhering to them, you’re more likely to remain safe while having a good time.
+You will also leave a location that remains a beautiful place to return to one day.